 After developing it, the researchers tested iAge by collecting the blood of 19 people who had lived to at least 99 years old and using the tool to calculate their biological age.
 On average, the centenarians had an iAge 40 years lower than their actual age, according to a press release—aligning with the idea that people with healthier immune systems tend to live longer.

 Scientists have long explored the idea of age clocks as a predictor of how healthy a person is.
 Epigenetics-based research in this area has shown some promise, but María Mittelbrunn, a molecular biologist at the Autonomous University of Madrid, says evaluating a person’s biological age by measuring epigenetic changes to their DNA can be complicated.
 Measuring inflammation with a blood test would be easier, making a tool such as iAge more practical for a clinical setting.

 Furman hopes that iAge and other age clocks based on inflammation might enable personalized treatments, too.

-If caught early, “inflammation is one of the best things we can treat”, says Mittelbrunn.
+If caught early, “inflammation is one of the best things we can treat,” Mittelbrunn says.
 “We have developed amazing anti-inflammatory tools, so I think it’s a biological process that we have a lot of knowledge about and can target easily.”
-For instance, researchers have long known about salicylic acid (a starting material for making aspirin), and have more recently developed JAK/STAT inhibitors for inflammatory conditions such as rheumatoid arthritis .
+For instance, researchers have long known about salicylic acid (a starting material for making aspirin) and have more recently developed cell-signaling-pathway inhibitors for inflammatory conditions such as rheumatoid arthritis.

 Sayed envisions a future in which anyone can undergo inflammatory-biomarker profiling on a regular basis to keep tabs on their risk of developing age-related disease.
-“If we can control ageing in a more impactful way,” he says, “I think we can have a more graceful ageing process.”
+“If we can control aging in a more impactful way,” he says, “we can have a more graceful aging process.”

 This article is reproduced with permission and was first published on July 13 2021.